tdwg/bdq/tg2/_review/docs/intro/index.md

 Not part of the BDQ Core standard, but implemented as part of the process of writing the standard, are a set of Java implementations of the BDQ Core tests which pass against the validation data.
 See [9 Existing Test Implementations](../guide/implementers/index.md/#9-Existing-Test-Implementations-non-normative) in the implementer's guide for details.

-Additional code is available to help support implmentation of tests and the use of bdqcore, dwc, and bdqffdq terms in rdf.
-See the discussion in [section 8.6 Existing Sofware tools](#86-Existing-Sofware-tools-non-normative) of the implementer's guide.
+Additional code is available to help support implementation of tests and the use of bdqcore, dwc, and bdqffdq terms in rdf.
+See the discussion in [section 8.6 Existing Software tools](#86-Existing-Sofware-tools-non-normative) of the BDQ Core Implementer's Guide.

 <!--- TODO: note partial implementations in iDigBio, ALA, OBIS, GBIF, and R packages --->